jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_standbyof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**The project's stored funding cycle that hasn't yet started, if one exists.**
+**The project's stored funding cycle that hasn't yet started and should be used next, if one exists.**

 _A value of 0 is returned if no funding cycle was found._

+_Assumes the project has a latest configuration._

 # Definition